-The climate, afternoon siestas, renowned cuisine, and the strongest TEFL jobs market in Europe are just a few reasons why so many EFL teachers love teaching English in Spain.
+The climate, afternoon siestas, renowned cuisine, and the strongest TEFL jobs market in Europe are just a few reasons why Spain is one of the most popular destinations to teach abroad.

 EFL teachers are in high demand in Spain and we’ve heard from many course graduates who’ve gone on to teach there that within a matter of months they were turning down work because they were so popular!
 Whether you’re attracted to the bustling nightlife of Madrid, the beaches of Valencia, or the picturesque views of Granada, there are opportunities to be found across the width and breadth of the country.

 - Popular locations for TEFL jobs in Spain: Madrid, Grenada, Zaragoza, Seville, Barcelona